It seems that a large percentage of the population suffers from low energy.

 5. Do I drink enough water?

 Water is essential for all bodily functions.
 Our bodies are mostly composed of water, so therefore in order to keep it functioning optimally, we need to hydrate.
 In a caffeinated world like ours, most people are not drinking enough water.
 For every cup of caffeine you consume (coffee, black tea, green tea, soda), you lose one cup of water.
-For example, if you drink 3 cups of coffee (regular sized cups) and you drink 6 glasses of water – you in fact have only drank 3 glasses of water to account for the caffeine that dehydrates you.
+For example, if you drink 3 cups of coffee (regular-sized cups) and you drink 6 glasses of water – you, in fact, have only drunk 3 glasses of water to account for the caffeine that dehydrates you.
 Dehydration can zap you of energy.
 One of the most common symptoms of dehydration is waking up exhausted.
 The exact amount of water required is dependent based on individual needs, but the average recommendation is around 8 glasses per day.
 However, if you are exercising, drinking lots of caffeine, or in a hot environment then you may need to consume more.
-Herbal teas and water flavoured with sliced fruit/vegetables are other options to ensure adequate hydration.
+Herbal teas and water flavored with sliced fruit/vegetables are other options to ensure adequate hydration.

 6. When was the last time I had laboratory blood work done?